 Most traditional Kata place a great deal of emphasis on using Set Position.
 None of our native Tensoku Ryu Kata do.
-We put great emphasis in our Kata on having the hands in an effective guard position.
+We put great emphasis within our Kata on having the hands in an effective guard position.
 It is the way these Kata are structured.

 Even when practicing traditional Kata such as the Pinan series we allow our practitioners to do the Kata using Set Position, or by maintaining an effective guard position.
 We caution our practitioners that if they plan to do the Kata at an outside tournament they would do well to practice it with hands in Set Position as this is the norm most tournament judges expect or have been trained to see.
 But within Tensoku Ryu practitioners can use either form of hand placement.

 So what is an effective guard position?
 Simply stated it is having your hands in a position that makes it difficult for an opponent to strike you.
-Where you have your hands positioned is determined in part by the opponent’s location, his or her relative size, consistent propensities exhibited by an opponent (they really do need to be consistent and not simply a ploy to get you to drop your guard), any injuries you may have incurred, and the nature of an incoming strike (if any).
+Where you have your hands positioned is determined in part by the opponent’s location, his or her relative size, consistent propensities exhibited by an opponent (they do need to be consistent and not simply a ploy to get you to drop your guard), any injuries you may have incurred, and the nature of an incoming strike (if any).

-In most cases your hands are raised up until they are at roughly forehead height.
+In most cases, your hands are raised until they are at roughly forehead height.
 Having them slightly lower so you can look over the top of your hands will provide you with better vision.
 The hands are positioned somewhat apart but not far enough apart to allow an opponent’s fist to easily slip between your hands.
 Elbows are typically bent to allow the hands to be located within your center triangle.
 You might think of this as the ideal placement.

 If you face your opponent directly then both hands will be up and in front of the face.
-If you have one leg back then usually your front hand will be positioned further forward than your back hand.
+If you have one leg back then usually your front hand will be positioned further forward than your backhand.
 This puts the front hand in position to jab quickly and allows it to function as a potential lead block.
-The back hand protects against strikes coming to its side of body and head and can also function as a block of last resort when a strike has made it past your front guard.
+The backhand protects against strikes coming to its side of body and head and can also function as a block of last resort when a strike has made it past your front guard.

-From the very first lesson in Tensoku Ryu we put great emphasis on maintaining an effective guard position.
+From the very first lesson in Tensoku Ryu, we put great emphasis on maintaining an effective guard position.
 As mentioned earlier we extend this practice to our Kata.
 But we also extend it to nearly every area of training.
-If you do not have your guard up during a conflict you are not thinking properly.
+If you do not have your guard up during conflict you are not thinking properly.
 We will remind you of these oversights quite often.